Maine Layoffs — July 2017

 |---|---|---|---|---|

-Topping the list was Asian Taste at its 4 - Coastal Counties Local Area 4 facility, reporting 26 affected workers.
-Ace Hardware Corporation followed with 26 workers.
+The biggest impact was at Asian Taste at its Portland facility, reporting 26 affected workers.
+Ace Hardware followed with 26 workers.

 After a dip last month, layoff activity has ticked back up.

-These figures highlight mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
+This data points to mounting pressure on the Maine labor market, with activity running above both recent and year-ago benchmarks.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.